henok-getahun/DataStructureAndAlgorithm-DSA-/STACK.md

 - **Syntax Parsing**: Compilers use stacks to parse syntax and manage the order of operations in expressions.

 #### 5. Operations Performed
-Here are the main operations performed on stacks, described in formal English:
+Here are the main operations performed on stacks:

 **a.
 Push**
 1. To add an element to the stack, create a new node (or use an array index).